opencv/opencv/doc/tutorials/ios/video_processing/video_processing.markdown

 The OpenCV library comes as a so-called framework, which you can directly drag-and-drop into your XCode project.
 Download the latest binary from
 \<<http://sourceforge.net/projects/opencvlibrary/files/opencv-ios/>\>.
-Alternatively follow this guide @ref iOS-Installation to compile the framework manually.
+Alternatively follow this guide @ref tutorial_ios_install to compile the framework manually.
 Once you have the framework, just drag-and-drop into XCode:

 ![image](images/xcode_hello_ios_framework_drag_and_drop.png)